PipelineAI/pipeline/docs/products/index.md

-# Powered by PipelineIO
+# Get PipelineIO!
-PipelineIO self-hosted on-premise or in any major cloud provider.
+PipelineIO can self-hosted on-premise or on any major cloud provider.

 ![AWS](/img/aws-logo-185x73.png)